 So it’s fair to say we are seeing an overall improvement in institutional investor support for climate resolutions.
 But we know that many Australian super funds still failed to support these recent resolutions.

 Super funds get the power to vote and engage with companies by investing our money.
 They should be using that power to push for climate action.
-It’s in members’ best interests.
+It’s in their members’ best interests.